neelkarma/mass-scan/README.md

 1. Clone this repo.
 2. `pnpm i` - This might take a while as Puppeteer (the browser automation tool used) installs its own version of Chromium
-3. `pnpm scrapeIds`
-4. A browser window should pop up - follow the directions in the terminal and wait for the scrape to complete.
+3. `pnpm scrapeIds` and follow the directions in the terminal (use the `--no-headless` flag to see what it does under the hood)
-5. After that's done, `pnpm genBarcodes`
+4. After that's done, `pnpm genBarcodes`
-6. Done!
+5. Done!
 All the barcodes should be in a new `barcodes` folder.
-7. To delete all generated files, `pnpm clean`
+6. To delete all generated files, `pnpm clean`

 ## How it works